THE VERIBANC RATING SYSTEM

 VERIBANC, Inc.’s two-part color code and star classification system rates financial institutions from two perspectives -- present standing and future outlook.
 It takes into account many financial ratios and measures, including all six factors Federal regulators utilize in determining the government’s “CAMELS” ratings.
 These factors include an institution’s Capital strength, Asset quality, Management ability, Earnings sufficiency, Liquidity, and Sensitivity to market risk.

-This summary describes several tests of the financial strength of a bank, thrift institution or credit union.
+This summary describes several tests of the financial strength of a bank or credit union.
 The outcome of two of these tests is a color - GREEN, YELLOW or RED.
 Green is the most favorable result; Red is the least favorable.
 Additional criteria are used to assign three stars, two stars, one star or no stars to an institution.
 Three stars are most preferred.
 No stars are least preferred.

 Of course, tests such as these can provide only an overview of an institution’s financial condition.
 A Green, three stars rating does not necessarily guarantee that the institution is healthy, nor does a Red, no stars rating mean that it will fail.
 However, these tests utilize key measures employed by the federal banking agencies to evaluate the safety of financial institutions.
 More details are presented below.